12 Launch Party Ideas to Wow Your Guests

 People always remember the beginning and end of an event.
 Make both memorable!
 Begin by parking food trucks or a mobile bar somewhere between the parking lot and front door.
 This way, you can get the business of eating and drinking underway!
 This obvious-but-creative launch party idea will break the ice and, on a practical note, lighten the lines for food and drink indoors.

 Set the tone for the party with music from the moment guests walk in.
 Choose a strolling Spanish guitar or a mandolin duo to create an upbeat, surprising mood as attendees arrive; then switch to a DJ or live band once the party is in full swing.

 Though your product is the overarching theme, a great idea to expand on the finer points is to theme decor and A/V displays as a gallery of sorts.
 Take your guests on a journey to introduce them to your product.
 It’s a creative idea to keep your launch party fresh and moving along — literally!

-5. Sample self-care items
+5. Sample self-care items from small businesses

 6. Keep them busy

 Busy people have a tendency to blow through open-house events in order to simply “make an appearance.”
 A creative idea to keep them at your launch party is to tap into everyone’s creativity.
 Find something that pairs well with your product or theme: an artist providing airbrush tattoos, a bartender to give a quick mixology lesson, or a braid bar staffed by a local stylist.
 Not only will it make them laugh, but it’s a great conversation starter.

 7. Make your team the stars of the show